mr-breakfast/mrbreakfasts_free_prompts/README.md

 The individual PNGs are done similarly.
 Select all, and export the prompts at 96DPI to `~png`.

+Again, select 'Layers' in Batch Export, and export layers to `~/atlases`.

 Finally, find the preview image sources in `~/previews/src`.
 Copy/paste the changed prompts to the places they belong.
 Next, export the previews at 96DPI to `~/previews`.

 You're all done!